Learning to Detect Cyber Attacks: Neural Anomaly Detection for Cybersecurity with Theoretical Insights: Network Intrusion Detection in Cybersecurity

 \subsection{Ablations}

-To understand how each piece of our implementation of the theory classifier contributes to its overall performance, we perform ablations on the NSL-KDD dataset on the width, depth, activation, loss function, weight decay, sampling proportion and sample method.
+To understand how each piece of our implementation of the theory classifier contributes to its overall performance, we perform ablations on the NSL-KDD dataset on the width, depth, activation, loss function, weight decay, and number of synthetic anomalies.
 To do this, we switch out each component (while the other components are the same as the original TC) to gather further insights.
 Our results are in presented Table \ref{tab:kdd_ablations}.

 Our first observation is that \textbf{model expressiveness matters}.
 We varied the model width between $w\in \{59,119,335,500,678,1000\}\approx \{0.5d, d, 3d, 4d, 5.5d, 8.5d\}$, which we nickname as XXS/XS/S/M/L/XL sizes.
 The performances of the larger models with at least S width ($w\geq 335$) are comparable, but those with XS/XXS width (119/59, where $w\leq d$) lag behind.
-This validates our intuition in Section \ref{section:convergence_discussion}, which are based on our theoretical results in Theorem \ref{main2}, that neural network models should be large enough for expressivity.
+This validates our intuition in Section \ref{section:convergence_discussion}, which are based on our theoretical results in Theorem \ref{main1} and Theorem \ref{main2}, that neural network models should be large enough for expressivity.

 However, our second observation is that \textbf{gradient signal matters}.
 Performance remains similar (fluctuates up and down minutely) across 2 to 11 layers, with the 27-layer model having symptoms of vanishing gradients during training and no meaningful gradients, resulting in random performance.
 It appears that models that are shallow enough to avoid vanishing gradients are good, while a larger width can compensate for the expressivity lost with shallower models.
 With a relatively shallow network that provides good gradient signals, swapping out ReLU with leaky ReLU does not have a significant impact on the performance.
 Meanwhile, changing out the loss from hinge loss to logistic loss seems to significantly affect the gradient signal.
 In fact, models trained with logistic loss have the greatest performance decline across the changes we make.
 It is likely that logistic loss, an asymptotic loss, does not go exactly to zero, so our method of choosing hyperparameters with hinge loss does not work well for models trained with logistic loss.